jfspps/howtos/SoftwareEngineering/Methdologies.md

 # Software Development Methodolgies

 Software development is based on a model or set of principles which define the various roles and project stages involved.
-In this short brief, we explore the main ideas behind Software Development methodogies.
+In this short brief, we explore the main ideas behind Software Development methodologies.

 It is first important to note that models are usually not followed exclusively in any business, and that some aspects of two or more models will be applied.
 Overall, the business needs and team involved will dictate which aspects are followed.